 the body when you pee

-urinary tract.
-They do two important jobs — filter waste from the blood and
+in the urinary tract.
+They do two important jobs — filter waste from the blood

-produce pee to get rid of it.
-If they didn't do this, toxins (bad stuff) would quickly
+and produce pee to get rid of it.
+If they didn't do this, toxins (bad stuff) would

-build up in your body and make you sick.
-That's why you hear about people getting
+quickly build up in your body and make you sick.
+That's why you hear about people